 Visualizing Your Capability Model

 Once you start to get data into Ardoq, you can watch your business capability map dynamically update in any of our out-of-the-box visualizations.
-Two views that are especially useful in looking at business capabilities are the Capability View and the Dependency Map.
+Two views that are especially useful in looking at business capabilities are the Dependency Map View and the Capability Map View.

 These two are very similar views but have some minor capabilities that give you different types of control over the stylization and format of the view.
 The Capability View for example can use the "Component Order" field to determine the placement of capabilities.